-The Community Relations Division of the Office is comprised of the Office of Community Affairs, the Office of Immigrant Affairs, the Office of Youth Development, the Council of Thought and Action, the NCDA Recruitment Program, and all associated outreach functions and committees.
+The Community Relations Division of the Office is comprised of the Office of Community Affairs, the Office of Immigrant Affairs, the Office of Youth Development, the Council of Thought and Action, the Nassau County District Attorney's Office (NCDA) Recruitment Program, and all associated outreach functions and committees.
 Collectively, these office sections are responsible for community initiatives undertaken by the Office, and the District Attorney tasks them with reducing crime, enhancing public safety, and improving the quality of life for County residents.
 The division is headed overall by the Deputy Executive Assistant District Attorney for Community Relations, who reports to the Executive Assistant District Attorney for Major Cases.